Tilda - Disseminating and archiving research data from the Swedish University of Agricultural Sciences

 Data Curation Unit (DCU)

-The Vice-Chancellor at SLU has established a university-wide function to manage operational processes and support the core activities within digital archiving and publication of research data, the Data Curation Unit (DCU).
+The Vice-Chancellor at SLU has established a university-wide function to manage operational processes and support digital archiving and publication of research data, the Data Curation Unit (DCU).
 DCU, which operate as part of the University library, comprise a collected competence with representatives from the library, the Unit of Documentation and Legal Affairs, and the Environmental Monitoring and Assessment (EMA) support.

 Coordinator at DCU